 Our emergency shelter, The Bonnie Tinker House, provides safety, shelter, food, clothing, educational support groups, case management, advocacy, access to other community services, a 24-hour crisis line and support for children of shelter residents.

 - Our shelter capacity is 23 residents at one time.

-- We serve approximately 200 individuals a year; 58 percent are women and 42 percent are children ages birth to 17.
+- We serve approximately 200 individuals a year; 58 percent are adults and 42 percent are children ages birth to 17.

-- The average length of stay is four weeks.
+- The average length of stay is four to six weeks.

-Our goal, while they are here, is to help survivors secure safe housing and begin to rebuild their lives in the face of adversity and trauma.
+Our goal, while participants are here, is to help survivors secure safe housing and begin to rebuild their lives in the face of adversity and trauma.